kuruparan/kuruparan.github.io/_pages/about.md

 Recent Updates
 ======

+*Jan 29 2020 - Submitted a Research Paper on recommender systems and score metering at IJCNN

 *Dec 14 2019 - Delivered Global AI Bootcamp session on Azure and DataScience at Microsoft SriLanka

 *Dec 5 2019 - Presented a Research Paper at DICTA 2019 ,Australia